 - Cause damage to its reputation;

-- Place additional costs or burdens on the organization, or
+- Place additional costs or burdens on the organization;

 - Expose it to uncertain risk or possible liability.

-- DSF shall not accept direct donations from Canadian governments.
+- DSF shall not accept direct donations from Canadian governments except in these following narrow circumstances:

 - DSF reserves the right to decline any gift.